 - While rice is cooking, melt the butter in a sauté pan.
 Toast the almonds until golden brown over low heat.
 Set aside.

-- To finish, fluff the rice with a fork, stir in the toasted almonds and the pomegranate seeds.
+- To finish, fluff the rice with a fork, stir in the toasted almonds, chopped parsley and the (optional) pomegranate seeds.
 Season to taste with salt and pepper.